mehzee92/DataScience/README.md

 # Data Science
 ### Date: 1 November 2023
-This is my data science work program
+This is my data science work program.
-I will complete these this in next 6 months
+I will complete these this in next 6 months.

 ##  What I have to Study
 *  Basic of Statistics